 Note: Y-axis: Affective polarization on the issue of pandemics such as COVID-19 based on evaluations of the following two groups of people: "People who consider far-reaching encroachments on individual freedom to be necessary to fight a pandemic such as COVID-19," and "people who fundamentally oppose encroachments on individual freedom in fighting a pandemic such as COVID-19."
-The figure depicts the average distance (with associated 95% confidence intervals) between respondents' evaluations of these two groups.
+The figure depicts the average distance between respondents' evaluations of these two groups.